-Below are three tips that both individuals and companies can use to help determine the right career path or a career change.
+Below are three tips that both individuals and companies can use to help determine the right career path or navigate a career change.

 Focus on experiences, not levels